Suicide by jumping from height: Method

+Many countries have noted suicide bridges such as the Nanjing Yangtze River Bridge and the Golden Gate Bridge.
+Other well known suicide sites for jumping include the Eiffel Tower and Niagara Falls.

-Nish Bruce, a British veteran, killed himself by leaping without a parachute from an airplane, at an altitude of over 5000 ft.
-Jade Damarell, a skydiver, died similarly from an altitude of 15500 ft, never deploying her parachutes.
+In 2002, Nish Bruce, a British veteran, killed himself by leaping without a parachute from an airplane, at an altitude of over 5000 ft.
+In 2025, Jade Damarell, a skydiver, died similarly from an altitude of 15500 ft, having never deployed her parachutes.

 Jumping out of a window

 Autodefenestration (or self-defenestration) is the term used for the act of jumping, propelling oneself, or causing oneself to fall, out of a window.
 This phenomenon played a notable role in such events as the Triangle Shirtwaist fire of 1911, the September 11 attacks on the World Trade Center, and other disasters.
 It is also a method of suicide.
 In the United States, self-defenestration is among the least common methods of dying by suicide (less than 2% of all reported suicides in the United States for 2005).

 There is an urban legend in the US that many Wall Street investors autodefenestrated during the 1929 stock market crash.
 After the 2008 financial crisis, this was alluded to by protestors brandishing a sign on Wall Street which said: "Jump, you fuckers!"